shaiyuva/Codemonk-Assessments/README.md

 # Codemonk-Assessments
-Tasks consist of EDA and Statsistical analaysis
+Tasks consist of EDA and Statistical analaysis